All Episodes

 Now here's the most fascinating aspect of all of this is how come you never hear all these people in Hollywood that supported the Clintons over the years.

-Well, I interviewed Juanita Broderick, and she accused Bill Clinton of rape.
+Well I interviewed Juanita Broderick and she accused Bill Clinton of rape.

-I interviewed uh Kathleen Willie, who said she was groped and grabbed and fondled and touched and kissed against her will.
+I interviewed Kathleen Willie, who said she was groped and grabbed and fondled and touched and kissed against her will.

 I interviewed Paula Jones, who says that then Governor Clinton dropped his pants and said, kiss it.

-And why did they were they so supportive of Bill Clinton?
+How come the media never plays this and why were they so supportive of Bill Clinton?

 Let's hit it.